sowcow/serbian-anki-deck/README.md

 For new words it makes sense to not rely on translation only and to check Wiktionary articles info.
 AI-generated example sentences should not be solely considered to be the source of truth too.

+AI has been useful in filtering questionable words though (I processed only the first 5k words).

 The idea of the deck is inspired by the existing "Serbo-Croatian Frequency Word List" deck while I have it way more usable and try to be as complete as possible.